• Skip to primary navigation

 Supporting the move toward more competency-based education

-A major trend has evolved in higher education toward competency-based education, which focuses on mastery of knowledge or skills rather than a fixed time to complete a course.
+A trend has evolved in higher education toward competency-based education, which focuses on mastery of knowledge or skills rather than a fixed time to complete a course.
 Such programs are often offered primarily online or in a hybrid in-person/online manner to accommodate working adults seeking to advance their careers or begin new ones.
 Our attorneys can work with the academic senate and administration to establish an employment system that accommodates the competence-based model and help develop evaluation criteria.
 F3 is one of the few law firms ready and able to assist colleges and universities in establishing and maintaining competency-based programs.

 Assisting with research lab and facilities issues – ethics, operations